eclipse-ditto/ditto/deployment/kubernetes/k3s/README.md

 ```

 Or use the stateful MongoDB set with a local persistent volume.
+Before running the following commands be sure that the `/data/db/` directory is existing.
 ```bash
 kubectl apply -f deployment/kubernetes/deploymentFiles/mongodb-statefulset/storage-class.yaml envsubst < deployment/kubernetes/deploymentFiles/mongodb-statefulset/persistent-volume.yaml | kubectl apply -f -